 |We are now TISAX certified||https://aec.sk/en/news/Pages/we-are-now-tisax-certified.aspx||We are now TISAX certified||<p>We have recently added another important standard to the list of our security certifications.
-Following the implementation of all necessary measures and subsequent verification by auditors, we have obtained TISAX® certification.
+Following the implementation of all necessary measures we have obtained TISAX® certification.
 This is a German security standard that guarantees the trustworthiness of organizations and their ability to protect the information of automotive industry partners.

-</p><p>“Our efforts to obtain TISAX® certification were helped considerably by the fact that we have long been compliant with the current international ISO/IEC 27001 standard, which defines the requirements for information security management systems,” noted Hana Vystavělová, AEC Compliance Manager, who added: “As a company that offers its clients the highest level of cyber security, information security comes first.”
+<br></p><p>“As a company that offers its clients the highest level of cyber security, information security comes first,” noted Hana Vystavělová, AEC Compliance Manager, who added: “Our efforts to obtain TISAX® certification were helped considerably by the fact that we have long been compliant with the current international ISO/IEC 27001 standard, which defines the requirements for information security management systems.”

 </p><p>Over time, representatives of the automotive industry have come to demand the systematic and trustworthy information security assessment of partners in the form of TISAX® (Trusted Information Security Assessment Exchange) certification.
 The reason for this is the growing amount and importance of sensitive information exchanged and processed between automotive service providers and suppliers.

-</p><p>The TISAX® certification guarantees AEC's ability to protect the information of our clients and associates and minimize cyber risks.
-This confirms our ability to meet the most demanding customer requirements, including preventing misunderstandings and risks when exchanging information and protecting prototype <a href="https://portal.enx.com/en-US/TISAX/tisaxassessmentresults/?fbclid=IwAR0qPrh1b-SINsf80FlvVsEJkV945pC6ikH_RZENda7AhiP-kpl7mu6MxdU" target="_blank">the ENX portal</a>. </p><p style="text-align:center;">
+</p><p>The TISAX® certification guarantees the ability of companies to protect the information of their clients and associates and minimize cyber risks.
+This confirms the ability to meet the most demanding customer requirements, including preventing misunderstandings and risks when exchanging information and protecting prototype <a href="https://portal.enx.com/en-US/TISAX/tisaxassessmentresults/?fbclid=IwAR0qPrh1b-SINsf80FlvVsEJkV945pC6ikH_RZENda7AhiP-kpl7mu6MxdU" target="_blank">the ENX portal</a>. </p><p style="text-align:center;">

 <img class="maxWidthImage" src="/cz/PublishingImages/news/2022/aec-tisax-statement-2022.jpg" data-themekey="#" alt="TISAX" style="margin:5px;width:658px;" />